 Remember, the majority of people feel stuck.
 So, if you’re doing things like the majority of people, you’ll likely feel stuck, too.
 You’ll need to think differently and create your life differently.

-Two Questions to Ask Yourself Every Day
+2 Questions to Ask Yourself Every Day

 In order to intentionally design your life, avoid falling prey to False Objectives, and prevent feeling stuck, there are questions to ask yourself every day.
 These questions can help you stay focused on what matters most to you, help you avoid feeling stuck and frustrated, and create the best life possible.